Content warnings

 🧠 What will children learn?

-- Understanding loneliness teaches us that it sometimes disguises itself as anger, hiding a deep wish to be seen and to belong.
+- Loneliness sometimes disguises itself as anger: what looks like a tantrum may hide a wish to be seen and to belong.

-- Expressing empathy demonstrates that words are not always needed: a quiet gesture can say more than any sentence.
+- Empathy doesn't always need words: a quiet gesture can say more than any sentence.

-- Building connections shows us that support can arrive when least expected, and not always in the way we ask for it.
+- Connection can arrive when least expected, and not always in the way we ask for it.

 🤝 How to continue this conversation?